Introduction

 pupils' digital literacy.
 Makes use of internet resources to improve accessibility and engagement

-• Updated Evaluation Techniques:
+of learning. - Updated Evaluation Techniques:

 Shifts attention from memorization to thorough evaluation.